MSIA/2020-msia423-ganguly-got/README.md

 **Initiative**: Iterate with other suitable ML techniques

-1. Research and identify other relevant supervised modeling techniques -
+1. Research and identify other relevant supervised modeling techniques - 2
-2.
+2. Develop further hypothesis based on understanding of the series and create corresponding features - 4
+3. Train alternate models - 2
+4.

 ## Directory structure